 This frees up funds that businesses can allocate toward other areas, such as product development or operations.

-Loyal customers also tend to provide feedback which allows companies to improve their offering without having to spend resources on extensive market research or surveys.
+Loyal customers also tend to provide feedback which allows companies to improve their offering without having to spend resources on extensive brand research or surveys.

 3. Increased Market Share